The Litmus Test · Forensic IP Attribution

 2023-

 Authors alleged LLaMA was trained on Books3.
-The fight turned on whether plaintiffs could demonstrate per-work memorization, not just inclusion in a dataset.
+The fight turned on whether plaintiffs could demonstrate per-work memorization, beyond mere inclusion in a dataset.

 Evidentiary gap → per-work memorization proof